FlamingoFiestaStudio/OlympusGoneWild/wiki/ProjectBestPractices.md

 ## Directory Structure

-Here's an overview of the project's directory structure:
+Here's an overview of the project's directory structure (Multiple Directory Structure):

 - `/`: Root directory
 - `/entities`: Contains subdirectories for various game entities and characters.